divijghose/firedrake/CX1.md

+We recommend trying [installation using Spack](./Generic-Instructions-for-HPC).
+These notes are left as a reference.

 # Firedrake on CX1.

 CX1 is Imperial's entry-level HPC cluster.
 These are the instructions for building and running Firedrake on CX1.